SlumBank.com

 Why?
 Because it is just more practical.

-Can’t get an appointment to even discuss setting up a bank account (that will remotely store your funds amid interest rates that guarantee your principal is eroded by inflation)?
+Can’t get an appointment to even discuss setting up a bank account?
+(That will remotely store your funds amid interest rates that guarantee your principal is eroded by inflation.)

-Well, how about you buy a thirdhand phone for 15 bucks?
+Well, how about you buy a third-hand phone for 15 bucks?

 Now tap a few screens and throw a nice DeFi banking app on there.
 They don’t know and don’t care who or where you are.
 If the color of your crypto is orange, you may just be in business.